ethan-pt/reading_tracker/README.md

 ## To Do

-* Prevent current page from exceeding total pages
+* ~~Prevent current page from exceeding total pages~~
 * Sort books by column headers
+* Auto add finished date when finished bool is true

 ## Contact